lordShandilya/RetailChainOS/ReadMe.md

 RetailChain OS solves the critical problem of inefficient inventory management and delivery optimization in large-scale retail chains.
 Retail operations often suffer from delayed restocking, suboptimal delivery routes, and lack of automated decision-making, leading to stockouts, overstocking, increased fuel costs, and delayed deliveries, which harm customer satisfaction and profitability.

-# How are you trying solve this problem?
+# How are you trying to solve this problem?

 **RetailChain OS** tackles inefficiencies in retail inventory management and delivery optimization with a technology-driven, automated approach: